QWERTYUIOP123456789-alt/Basic-Computer-Science-Keywords/README.md

 RISC-V (pronounced "risk-five") is an open-source, RISC (Reduced Instruction Set Computer) architecture designed to be a flexible and extensible instruction set architecture (ISA).
 Developed at the University of California, Berkeley,its open nature, along with its base instruction set and extensibility, makes it an attractive choice for a wide range of applications, from embedded systems to high-performance computing.
 The growing community and ecosystem around RISC-V continue to drive innovation and adoption in various field.

 ![image alt](https://github.com/Gautam-io-dev/Basic-Computer-Science-Keywords/blob/eb2543420ff42659599de408a353b40f74b38f98/Image%2011.jpeg)

+10.**ALGORITHM**

+An algorithm is a structured procedure or set of rules designed to solve a specific problem or perform a particular task.
+It involves well-defined, finite steps that take inputs and produce outputs.
+Algorithms are crucial for efficient computation and problem-solving, and they form the backbone of computer science and various applications in technology.